 Be honest, are your salespeople properly equipped to optimize each and every sales call interaction they have with potential customers?
 If you’re like most tire/auto service businesses, then the answer is a resounding “no”.

 ‘Winging it’ on sales calls negatively impacts every business but here I’ll reference my area of training specialization, the tire/auto service industry.

 For tire/auto service businesses that have the same employees selling both face-to-face (in the store) and on-the-phone, by far the more important area to improve is on-the-phone performance.
 For the reason why that is, see > Top 3 Reasons Why Phone Skills are Most Important in Sales

-In case any of this sounds like speculation, it’s well worth noting that it’s highly unlikely anyone has evaluated more sales calls between tire dealer employees and actual potential customers (not mystery shoppers) then my team and I at Pinnacle Performance Training has.
-The best way to measure training effectiveness, we have evaluated over 60,000 sales interactions since 2011 and that number is increasing daily!
+In case any of this sounds like speculation, it’s well worth noting that it’s highly unlikely anyone has evaluated more sales calls between tire dealer sales employees and actual potential customers (not mystery shoppers) then my team and I at Pinnacle Performance Training have.
+The best way to measure training effectiveness, we have evaluated over 100,000 sales interactions since 2011 and that number is increasing daily!

 Evaluating all those tire and service sales calls, most for market-leading tire/auto service businesses, has enabled us to teach clients specifically what works best to create customer engagement and sales on the phone.
 It has also confirmed that, before training, the vast majority of salespeople are indeed ‘winging it’.
 They have no real process and simply let the caller guide the conversation, responding with facts and figures and hoping for the order.

 If You’re Not In Control, You’re Out Of Control!